PatrickSolberg/GlowingTotems-fabric/README.md

 # Glowing Totems

-A Fabric mod that makes the Totem of Undying emit light when dropped as an item, just like torches!
+A Fabric mod that makes the Totem of Undying emit light, even when dropped as an item, just like torches!

 ## Features